AdityaGawali/Magnesmotors/README.md

 ##### Tasks completed:
 1. UART communication with BMS hardware
-2. Transmiting the data from UART to CAN (Code needs to modified)
+2. Transmiting the data from UART to CAN

 ##### Tasks remaining:
 1. Sending Data to CANBUS  (Testing)